There's a lot of benefits to night running!

-There is no doubt that running can take you to highs you've only dreamt of, but making night time running a routine can be even more rewarding.
 There is an unexplainable feeling about running under the moon and stars that revitalises and empowers you.

-Think about it: while everyone else is pouring the third glass of their favourite scotch, you are out there enjoying the breezy air of the outdoors and keeping fit while at it.
 Nighttime running poses several safety concerns, mainly because of impaired night vision for you and other road users.

 However, with the right gear, a long evening run may be just what you need to wind down after a stressful day.